In hyperglycemia secondary to endogenous hypercortisolism KORLYM IS PROVEN TO LOWER HbA1c1,2

 A change in HbA1c was observed in patients with hypercortisolism and difficult-to-control T2D treated with Korlym, regardless of the presence of an adrenal imaging abnormality

-Bar graph showing LS Mean change in HbA1c (%) from baseline for Korlym-treated patients with adrenal abnormalities (-1.26%) and without (-1.58%).
+Bar graph showing LS Mean change in HbA1c (%) from baseline for patients with and without adrenal abnormalities.

 Additional improvements were observed with Korlym2